GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/swiftui-overview.md

 slug: /swiftui
 ---

-The SwiftUI SDK is built on top of the `StreamChat` framework and it's a SwfitUI alternative to the `StreamChatUI` SDK.
-It's built completely in SwiftUI, using declarative patterns, that will be familiar to developers working with SwiftUI.
-The SDK includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
+The SwiftUI SDK is built on top of the `StreamChat` framework, and it's a SwfitUI alternative to the `StreamChatUI` SDK.
+It's made entirely in SwiftUI, using declarative patterns that will be familiar to developers working with SwiftUI.
+In addition, the SDK includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.

 ## Architecture

 The SwiftUI SDK offers three types of components:

-- Screens - Easiest to integrate, but offer small customizations, like branding and text changes.
+- Screens - Easiest to integrate, but offer minor customizations, like branding and text changes.
-- Stateful components - Offer more customization options and possibility to inject custom views.
-Also fairly simple to integrate, if the extension points are suitable for your chat use-case.
+- Stateful components - Offer more customization options and the possibility to inject custom views.
+Also relatively simple to integrate if the extension points are suitable for your chat use case.
 These components come with view models.
 - Stateless components - These are the building blocks for the other two types of components.
-In order to use them, you would have to provide the state and data.
-Using these components only make sense if you want to implement completely custom chat experience.
+To use them, you would have to provide the state and data.
+Using these components only make sense if you want to implement a completely custom chat experience.

 ### Dependencies

-This SDK tries to keep the list of external dependencies to a minimum, these are the dependencies currently used:
+This SDK tries to keep the list of external dependencies to a minimum, and these are the dependencies currently used:

 #### StreamChatSwiftUI

 - [Nuke](https://github.com/kean/Nuke) for loading images
 - [NukeUI](https://github.com/kean/NukeUI) for SwiftUI async image loading
-- [SwiftyGif](https://github.com/kirualex/SwiftyGif) for high performance GIF rendering
+- [Gifu](hhttps://github.com/kaishin/Gifu) for high performance GIF rendering
 - StreamChat the low-level client to Stream Chat API

 #### StreamChat

 - [Starscream](https://github.com/daltoniam/Starscream) to handle WebSocket connections

 ## Installation

-To get started integrating Stream Chat in your iOS app, install the `StreamChatSwiftUI` dependency using one of the following dependency managers.
+To start integrating Stream Chat in your iOS app, install the `StreamChatSwiftUI` dependency using one of the following dependency managers.

-### Install with Swift Package Manager
+### Install With Swift Package Manager

 Open your `.xcodeproj`, select the option "Add Package Dependency" in File > Add Packages, and paste the URL: https://github.com/GetStream/stream-chat-swiftui.git.

 Xcode will look for the repository and automatically select the latest version tagged.
-Press next and Xcode will download the dependency.
+Press next, and Xcode will download the dependency.
 While the SDK is in beta mode, it's best to stay on the main branch as a dependency.

 ![Screenshot shows Xcode with the Add Package Dependency dialog opened and Stream Chat iOS SDK GitHub URL in the input field](../assets/spm-sui-01.png)